Anomalous hydrodynamic fluctuations in the quantum XXZ spin chain

 \para{Acknowledgements.} We thank Kazuya Fujimoto, Taiki Ishiyama, Taiga Kurose, Tomohiro Sasamoto, Tomaž Prosen, Marko Žnidarič and Peter Prelovšek for useful discussions and Angelo Valli for providing numerical data used for validation.
 TY acknowledges financial support from the Royal Society through the University Research Fellowship (\text{URF\textbackslash R1\textbackslash 251593}), and hospitality at Institute of Science Tokyo. \v{Z}K is supported by the Simons Foundation as a Junior Fellow of the Simons Society of Fellows (1141511) and thanks the Institute of Science Tokyo for hospitality.
 EI is supported by the Research Program P1-0402 and Project N1-0368 funded by the Slovenian Research Agency (ARIS).

-\para{ Note added.} Recently, anomalous fluctuations have also been explored in a quantum integrable model called the $t0$ model, which is the Fermi--Hubbard model with infinitely strong repulsive interactions.
-The work reporting the microscopic as well as hydrodynamic derivations of the exact spin current fluctuations in the $t0$ model will appear in the same arXiv posting \cite{Fujimoto2026}.
+\para{ Note added.} Recently, anomalous fluctuations were also explored in different contexts.
+In Ref.~\cite{Fujimoto2026}, the microscopic as well as hydrodynamic derivations of the exact spin current fluctuations in the $t0$ model, which is the Fermi--Hubbard model with infinitely strong repulsive interactions, was reported.
+In Ref.~\cite{Urilyon2026-2}, the authors showed that some aspects of anomalous spin current fluctuations in the Heisenberg chain can be captured by a simpler hard-rods-like model by numerically studying its spin current fluctuations.